-- Note 1: Time from Power-On to start of datagram transmissions (starting with part-number datagram) - Note 2: Time from Reset release to start of datagram transmissions (starting with part-number datagram) - Note 3: Time from Power-On or Reset to the reset of the Start-Up bit (Bit 6 in the STATUS byte ref.
-Table 5-19).
-During this period the output data should be regarded as non-valid. - Note 4: If a user-defined bit-rate larger than 1.5Mbit/s is used, the deviation may exceed the specification due to the resolution of the bit-rate generator, ref. section 9.12.1 - Note 5: Internal sample rate is 2000 samples/s for gyro + gyro temperature and 32 samples/s for accelerometers and PPS filtered.
+- Note 1: Time from Power-On to start of datagram transmissions (starting with part-number datagram) - Note 2: Time from Reset release to start of datagram transmissions (starting with part-number datagram) - Note 3: Time from Power-On or Reset to stable operation of the gyros.
+During this period the output data should be regarded as non-valid. - Note 4: If a user-defined bit-rate larger than 1.5Mbit/s is used, the deviation may exceed the specification due to the resolution of the bit-rate generator, ref. section 9.12.1 - Note 5: Internal sample rate is 2000 samples/s for gyro + gyro temperature and 32000 samples/s for accelerometers and PPS filtered..
 Output sample rate can be configured, ref.
 Table 5-7.
 Output sample rate will be same for gyros, accelerometers, PPS and temperature - Note 6: Other values can be configured, ref.
 Table 5-7 - Note 7: If time between triggers is longer than 127ms, the sample counter will over-run - Note 8: Time between triggers should be carefully evaluated as long time between triggers in combination with high bandwidths could lead to issues related to folding.
 Similar for accelerometer outputs - Note 9: If time between triggers is longer than 8ms, an overload may occur in the incremental angle.
 An overload will be flagged in the status byte, ref.
 Table 5-19.
 Similar for accelerometer output - Note 10: If time between triggers is longer, the accuracy of average rate may also be reduced.
 Similar for accelerometer output - Note 11: If time between triggers is longer, the integrated angle may have wrapped several times and hence the change in angle from last sample will not be possible to calculate.
 Similar for accelerometer output - Note 12: For definition, ref.
 Figure 7-3 - Note 13: For definition, ref.
 Figure 7-5 and Figure 7-6 - Note 14: For definition, ref Figure 7-8 - Note 15: For definition, ref Equation 1